01 of 11

 Everybody's dinner spread represents what Bryan calls the "exotic" aspect of Kapampangan cooking, and it is indeed out of the ordinary.
 Everybody's Café served us the holy trinity of Kapampangan exotica: kamarú, or mole crickets stewed in vinegar and fried in butter; bétúte, or stuffed and fried frog; and tápang kalabáw, or sliced carabao beef.

 The Kapampangan use of frogs and crickets dates back to the days when Spanish forced labor had stripped Pampanga of its farmers.
-"The shortage of menfolk caused a famine," Bryan tells us.
+"The shortage of menfolk caused a famine," Bryan says.
 “So the ladies had to be resourceful - they resorted to frogs, to the mole cricket, to get by."